jsiembida/bucky3/PROTOCOL.md

   * `s` - set; collection of distinct keys
   * `c` - counter; an automatically increasing count of occurrences
 * `rate` is a float number between `0 < rate <= 1` that defaults to `1`
-* `tag name` alphanums and underscores are allowed
+* `tag name` alphanums and underscores are allowed, but the first character must be a letter
 * `tag value` is an arbitrary categorisation, only comma is not allowed
 * `newline` is a literal newline